US parents win battle to evict son, 30

 "Get one - you have to work!"

-They also gave him $1,100 (£819) to leave, according to one letter, which suggested he sell his some belongings including a broken down Volkswagen Passat.
+They also gave him $1,100 (£819) to leave, according to one letter, which suggested he sell some of his belongings including a broken-down Volkswagen Passat.

 "I was originally hoping to give it back," he later told CBS outside the family home.